Brown pelican: Depictions in culture

 The brown pelican is the national bird of Saint Martin, Barbados, Saint Kitts and Nevis, and the Turks and Caicos Islands.
 In 1902, it was made a part of the official Louisiana seal and, in 1912, a pelican and her young became part of the Flag of Louisiana as well.
 One of Louisiana's state nicknames is "The Pelican State", and the brown pelican is the official state bird of Louisiana.
 It is one of the mascots of Tulane University, present on its seal, and is also present on the crest of the University of the West Indies.
 The National Basketball Association (NBA)'s New Orleans Pelicans are named in the honor of the brown pelican.

 In the 1993 film The Pelican Brief, based on the novel of the same name by John Grisham, a legal brief speculates that the assassins of two supreme court justices were motivated by a desire to drill for oil on a Louisiana marshland that was a habitat of the endangered brown pelican.
 In the same year, Jurassic Park showed a pod of brown pelicans at the end of the film.
-In 1998, American conductor David Woodard performed a requiem for a California brown pelican on the seaward limit of the berm of a beach where the animal had fallen.
 In the 2003 Disney/Pixar film Finding Nemo, a brown pelican (voiced by Geoffrey Rush in an Australian accent) was illustrated as a friendly, virtuous talking character named Nigel.